CARES Act - Higher Education Emergency Relief Fund Information

 Joseph F. McCloskey School of Nursing students interested in receiving this support must “self-certify” that they incurred expenses related to the disruption of campus operations caused by the COVID-19 crisis.
 An online certification survey was emailed directly to all second and third year students.

-In addition, on July 31, 2020, the students received an additional $100 which consists of $75 nursing skills lab fee refund and $25 activity fee refund from the institutional portion of the HEERF funds.
+On July 31, 2020, sixty-two students received an additional $100 which consists of $75 nursing skills lab fee refund and $25 activity fee refund from the institutional portion of the HEERF funds.
 In August, 2020, the School used $10,688.58 for purchase of additional tables and chairs for the classroom in order to promote social distancing and proper sanitizing.
 This was made available from the School's institutional share of the funds.
 Additional spending is noted in the reporting tables on this page.

 This program is supported entirely by federal funds.